rancher/elemental-docs/docs/custom-images.md

 Continuing the example from the previous section a custom OS container referenced as `myrepo/custom-build:v1.1.1` was built and eventually pushed to a registry.
-Then this image ready to be added as a ManagedOSVersion resource with:
+Then this image is ready to be added as a ManagedOSVersion resource with:

 ```yaml showLineNumbers
 apiVersion: elemental.cattle.io/v1beta1